BjoernBiltzinger/pyspi/docs/md_docs/psd.md

 ```

 Several features are visible.

-1. A sharp cutoff for at small energies for the PSD events, which is due to the low energy threshold in the PSD electronics.
+1. A sharp cutoff at small energies for the PSD events, which is due to the low energy threshold in the PSD electronics.
 2. For energies>~2700 keV the PSD events decrease again faster than the other events.
-3. The fraction of PSD events to all the single events between ~500 and ~2700 keV is very stable and can be explained by an additional dead time for the PSD electronics.
-4. In the Non-PSD events we see a peak at ~ 1600 keV that is not visible in the PSD events.
+3. In the Non-PSD events we see a peak at ~ 1600 keV that is not visible in the PSD events.
 This is the so called electronic noise, which consists of spurious events.
+4. The fraction of PSD events to all single events between ~500 and ~2700 keV is very stable and can be explained by an additional dead time for the PSD electronics.